Challenges99/Challenges99/README.md

 - 👋 Hi, I’m @Challenges99
 - 👀 I’m interested in being a programmer
-- 🌱 I’m currently learning python
+- 🌱 I’m currently developing a human resource management system using my skills in django and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me WhatsApp:08061135174 &garbapulisic22@gmail.com